AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-modify-premises-intro.1.md

-## Do you want to renovate your shop?
+## Are you thinking about renovating your shop?

-If you want to renovate your shop, to change it's use or fit it out, you'll have to lodge a Development Application (DA) with the local council.
+If you want to change your shop's use or fit out, you'll have to lodge a Development Application (DA) with the local council.